Morocco: North Africa in a Nutshell - Birding Tour

 Physical Difficulty: Easy

-After arrival in Morocco, and an airport pickup, we shall drive up into the tortuous High Atlas Mountains, and the mountain resort of Oukaimeden.
-As most flights arrive in the morning we should have time in the afternoon to get out birding straight off the bat, with plenty of possibilities at this high altitude site, (2600m/8530ft).
-Our chief target will be the Crimson-winged Finch, for which this our only site on the tour, but we will also be on the lookout for other birds like Red-billed and Alpine Choughs, the seebohmi race of Northern Wheatear, Moussier’s and Black Redstarts, Rock Bunting, Rock Petronia, and Blue Rock Thrush.
-Raptors like Long-legged Buzzard and Barbary Falcon are possible.
+Please ensure that your flight arrives by 6:00am, or else you will have to arrive the day before (our office can book you a night in the same hotel used by the guide).
+We will drive up into the tortuous High Atlas Mountains, and the mountain resort of Oukaimeden, with plenty of possibilities at this high altitude site, (2600m/8530ft).
+Our chief target will be the Crimson-winged Finch, for which this our only site on the tour, but we will also be on the lookout for other birds like Levaillant’s Woodpecker, Red-billed and Yellow-billed Choughs, Atlas Wheatear, Moussier’s and Black Redstarts, Rock Bunting, Rock Sparrow, and White-throated Dipper.
+Raptors like Long-legged Buzzard and Booted Eagle are possible.
 At the end of an exciting first day, we will descend to the lower part of the Ourika Valley for a single night.

 Day 2: Ourika Valley to Boumalne Dades

 After some final birding near Ourika, we will spend much of the rest of the day driving over the High Atlas Mountains and into the high desert steppe.
 The night will be spent at the edge of the desert in the town of Boumalne Dades, and there should be time for some later afternoon birding nearby to seach for Desert and Red-rumped Wheatears, Little Owl, larks, and more.

 Day 3: Tagdilt Track to Erg Chebbi Dunes